trentofflarrabee/music-project-base/README.md

 Appearance → Menus → Manage Locations → Primary Menu
 ```

+The specialized Link Hub does not render this navigation.

-### Footer Menu
+## Footer Menu

-Used in the site footer when footer-menu display is enabled.
+Used in the normal site footer when footer-menu display is enabled.

 Assign it under: